StephenClarkApps/iOS-Interview-Questions/README.md

 ##### Implementing the Pattern

 Implemting the Coordinator Pattern in iOS (either in Swift or Objectieve-C) starts with defining a simple protocol.

+#### What is MVVM-C ?

+This is an approach combining MVVM with the Coordinator Pattern, and it may or may not make use of an Rx or Reactive binding between your View Models and your Views..

 ## General / Uncategorized